United States Government Accountability Office: Reports

 The Forensic Audits and Investigative Service (FAIS) team provides Congress with high-quality forensic audits and investigations of fraud, waste, and abuse; other special investigations; and security and vulnerability assessments.
 Its work cuts across a diverse array of government programs administered by the IRS, the Centers for Medicare and Medicaid Services, the Department of Veterans Affairs, and the Department of Homeland Security, among others.
+In April 2024, the GAO published a report entitled "Fraud Risk Management", which concluded that between the years 2018 to 2024, the U.S. federal government lost an estimated $233 billion to $521 billion annually due to fraud.